ahsan-6/Crypto-Data-Grabber-and-Portfolio-Maker/README.md

 # Portfolio Maker
 This program grabs data from transaction excel file and makes a portfolio with current price details.

-Python libraries required - pandas,xlrd,requests
+Python libraries required - pandas, xlrd, requests